Question: when is a hyphen not a hyphen?

 Fortunately, the problem is easily avoidable.
 To type a hard hyphen you will typically press the key to the right of the zero key (or if you want a non-breaking hyphen it’s Opt/Alt + Cmd/Ctrl and do the same).

 To insert a soft hyphen, simply hold down Shift + Cmd/Ctrl and press the key to the right of the zero key.

 Even simpler though, is that InDesign will automatically add soft hyphens at line breaks if you enable Hyphenation for the relevant paragraph style (Paragraph Styles, Hyphenation and check the Hyphenate check box).

-Understanding the distinction between hard and soft hyphens is just one of many typographic skills that are essential in the online world.
+Understanding the distinction between hard and soft hyphens is just one of many essential typographic skills.
 Getting it wrong can result in time-consuming and expensive remediation work in Acrobat.